For the love of karaoke and a list to keep you up-to-date with karaoke bars & restaurants in Tucson

 If you’re hungry, get one of the burgers with meat ground by Dickman’s Meat and Deli.
 It’s also one of the few places in town that offers steak fingers, but be aware that the kitchen closes at midnight.

-Three pool tables are also available in case you need a break from singing or listening.
+Three pool tables are also available in case you need a break from singing.

 Keep up with Jeff’s Pub on Facebook.